mubaraqwahab/thinkdev/src/slides/05-bindings-again.md

 <section data-auto-animate>

-We're creating an object with a property called `size` bound to the number 5.
-The object doesn't "contain" 5; it merely has something linking it to the number 5.
+We're creating an object with a property called `name` that is bound to the string `'Isa'`.
+The object doesn't "contain" the string; it merely has something linking it to the string. {data-id="objbindDesc"}

 <pre data-id="varbind"><code data-line-numbers data-trim class="language-js">
-const obj = {
+const user = {
-  size: 5
+  name: 'Isa'
 }
 </code></pre>